togdvrar-if-its-2019/assignment-1-game-review-AgusPriyono/README.md

 ### Player Mechanics
 The players that manager arranges will play the game according to strategy or tactic manager sets automaticly by artificial intelligent.
+### Mobility
+This game using full touchscreen for manager to help him monitor and manage the team.
+### Randomize participants of competition
+System automaticly invite you into league, cup, union, and champions in beinning of season.
+### Randomize enemy in tour
+if you try to tour, you will randomly meet a team to fight